-The cHI and the other HIs must either be established in an EU Member State or an Associated Country as a legal entity created under national law, or it may be an international European research organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.
+The corresponding Host Institution (cHI) and the other HIs must either be established in an EU Member State or an Associated Country - with the exception of the PI hosted and engaged by an institution outside of the EU or Associated Countries - as a legal entity created under national law, or it may be an international European research organisation (such as CERN, EMBL, etc.), the European Commission's Joint Research Centre (JRC) or any other entity created under EU law.
 International organisations with headquarters in an EU Member State or associated country will be deemed to be established in that Member State or Associated Country.
 Any type of legal entity, public or private, including universities, research organisations and undertakings can host Principal Investigators and their teams.
+To be eligible legal entities that are public bodies, research organisations or higher education institutions (including private research organisations and private higher education institutions) must have a gender equality plan (GEP) or an equivalent strategic document in place for the duration of the project.
+The gender equality plan or equivalent must fulfil the mandatory requirements listed in Annex 5 of the ERC Work Programme 2023.
 The ERC welcomes applications from Principal Investigators hosted by private for-profit research centres, including industrial laboratories.